One of several papers on recruitment and selection

 Confidentiality

-The UK's Employment Rights Act 1996 grants employers the right to expect that all employees will regard their business affairs as confidential.
-Any leakage of information by an employee could be met in the UK with an injunction to prevent further disclosure.
+The UK’s Employment Rights Act 1996 grants employers the right to expect confidentiality from employees.
+Leakage of information can be prevented with an injunction.

-It's very common (and logical) for foreign workers to assemble evidence of their capability in a particular market to help win future engagements.
-Firms should take care when passing information to foreign workers - it may appear in another firm's products!
+It’s common for foreign workers to gather evidence of their capabilities to win future engagements.
+Firms should be cautious when passing information to foreign workers, as it may end up in another firm’s products.

 Tax Liability

-Some countries operate a withholding tax.
-Withholding taxes are proxies for corporation tax.
-Because the foreign tax authorities know that the UK enterprise will make profits from effort in the foreign country, and because they know they are unable to tax a firm in the UK, they will tax monies flowing in to the foreign workers at a lower flat rate, like 10%.
-This simulates or aims to recognise revenue and calculate a tax on the effective net profit of a local enterprise, even if this local enterprise makes no sales.
+Some countries use withholding tax, a proxy for corporation tax.
+Foreign tax authorities know UK firms will make profits from foreign workers and can’t tax them, so they tax monies flowing in at a lower flat rate, like 10%, to simulate or recognise revenue and calculate a tax on the effective net profit of a local firm.

-We recommend that any firm considering seeking to gain the services of foreign workers makes appropriate local enquiries to understand the local tax liabilities on each party.
+We recommend firms seeking foreign workers make local enquiries to understand tax liabilities.

-It seems that the safest approach to gaining effort from foreign workers from a tax perspective is to trade at arms' length and to buy and sell goods and services through a business-to-business agreement.
-In this case there may be VAT and tariffs due but at least such trade is well understood and the tax liabilities are known by many accountants.
+The safest approach from a tax perspective is to trade at arms’ length and buy and sell goods and services through a business-to-business agreement.
+This may involve VAT and tariffs, but it’s well understood and tax liabilities are known by many accountants.

 Double Taxation

-This potentially means that someone working for a UK firm and being paid from the UK, then posted to a foreign country, and working in a branch office in that country, could find themselves being taxed twice.
-UK HMRC would expect their tax revenues and so would the local tax authority.
+This could mean someone working for a UK firm, being paid from the UK, and posted to a foreign country, working in a branch office for example.
+This might cause them to be taxed twice.
+UK's HMRC and the local tax authority would expect their separate tax revenues.

-There are double taxation agreements between countries to overcome this circumstance.
-For someone employed in the UK but working remotely, it would be unfair if they found that they were taxed in the UK and in the local country too.
-A double taxation agreement between governments allows tax to be taken once.
+Double taxation agreements between countries address this.
+For someone employed in the UK but working remotely, it’d be unfair to be taxed in both countries.
+A treaty allows tax to be taken once.

-It is for the employee and their employer to make contact with the tax authorities in each country and to invoke the facilities of the treaty to ensure that they pay tax in one country only.
+Employees and their employers should contact tax authorities in each country to use treaty facilities to pay tax in one country only.
 Not all countries have entered double-taxation agreements with the UK.

 Social Taxes

-Any registered entity – such as a subsidiary or a branch office of a UK firm – will be expected to pay social taxes in the local country for each employee.
-There is some suggestion that where there is no locally registered entity, some countries expect to collect the employer’s part from any locally engaged workers.
+Any registered entity, such as a subsidiary or branch office, must pay social taxes in the local country for each employee.
+As we note, some countries may collect the employer’s part from locally engaged workers if there’s no locally registered entity.

-Social taxes can be very high when compared to the 13.8% employer's National Insurance levied in the UK.
-In France, very roughly, considering only social taxes, for every €1,000 paid gross to the employee, the employer will pay €700 to the social security organisations for basic and national contributions, pension and health insurance.
-The employee would then have 22% deducted, leaving them with around €800 net take-home pay.
-The employer would bear a cost of employment of €1,700.
+Social taxes can be higher than the UK’s 13.8% employer’s National Insurance.
+In France, for every €1,000 paid gross, the employer pays €700 to social security organisations for basic, national, pension, and health insurance.
+The employee has a 22% deduction, leaving around €800 net take-home pay.
+The employer bears a cost of of €1,700.

-This reinforces the need to legitimise the legal position of anyone working locally – determining that they are either employee or self-employed.
-Workers employed under a UK contract and given an NT code to enable payroll will likely find themselves subject to social tax liability in the country in which they are employed.
+This highlights the need to determine the legal position of anyone working locally, whether employee or self-employed.
+Workers employed under a UK contract with an NT code and payroll will likely be subject to social tax liability in the country of employment.

 Agreements

-When a worker is an employee, he or she comes under a 'contract of service'.
-This is made under the laws of the country in which he or she works.
+When a worker is an employee, they have a ‘contract of service’ under the laws of their country.

-When a worker is self-employed (and hence is a sole trader), a 'contract for services' is needed.
-The difference between this and a business-to-business agreement typically struck between companies is subtle, focussing on defining the worker's status.
-Companies registered with the local Chamber of Commerce[4] and tax authorities have special status.
-In the UK, such companies would be granted limited liability and would be registered at Companies House.
-Sole traders have a lesser status.
+When self-employed, a ‘contract for services’ is needed.
+This differs from business-to-business agreements and focuses a lot on defining the worker’s status.
+Firms registered with the local Chamber of Commerce[4] and tax authorities often have special status, granting limited liability.
+Sole traders or self-employed persons signing a ‘contract for services’ have lesser status.

-The key clauses that any contract with a foreign sole-trader should include are a choice of law clause, an arbitration clause, a clause covering liabilities and indemnities for tax and a schedule covering the deliverables and invoicing arrangements.
+Key clauses for contracts with foreign sole traders include a choice of law clause, an arbitration clause, a clause covering liability and indemnity for tax, and caluses about deliverables and invoicing schedules.

-Many contracts between UK firms and their clients and customers forbid sub-contracting, and specifically sub-contracting to foreign entities, without the client or customer’s expressed permission.
-Firms should discuss any intended use of foreign branch offices, subsidiaries, intermediaries and suppliers with their clients and customers.
+Many UK firms are forbidden from sub-contracting to foreign entities without their clients' or customers permissions.
+We recommend that UK firms discuss their intended use of foreign branch offices, subsidiaries, intermediaries, and suppliers with their clients and customers.

 Liabilities and Insurance

-Usually, firms expect to flow down a share of this liability to their suppliers and they will expect those suppliers to purchase their own insurance.
-In the case where suppliers will be foreign branch offices, subsidiaries, intermediaries or suppliers, the insurance situation needs to be understood and agreed with the firm’s UK insurer.
+Firms usually share this liability with suppliers, who purchase their own insurance.
+For foreign branch offices, subsidiaries, intermediaries, or suppliers, the insurance situation requires understanding and agreement with the firm’s UK insurer.

 Pensions